bellaBoecking/rf-crop-yield-ml/README.md

 - Neighborhoods of high target variance, where predictive accuracy is structurally limited
 - Mixed numeric and categorical feature spaces

-The project explicitly models and measures local violations of smoothness assumptions instead of assuming i.i.d or smooth target behavior everywhere, quantifying where smoothness fails and connecting it to model uncertainty.
+The project explicitly models and measures local violations of ness assumptions instead of assuming i.i.d or  target behavior everywhere, quantifying where smoothness fails and connecting it to model uncertainty.

 ## Data Sources:
 Data is retrieved from Supabase-backed tables and merged via left joins to preserve observational integrity and prioritize weather data: